 How you invest your savings should depend on your time horizon for when you’ll need the money.
 Where you hold money that you might need for next month’s rent is very different from how you continue to invest funds you have earmarked for retirement decades down the road.

-"We suggest that unemployed folks can invest in the stock market, provided their time horizon for needing the money is at least five years away," said Stratton.
-"If they might need to tap the money before five years, it doesn't belong in the market."
+“We suggest that unemployed folks can invest in the stock market, provided their time horizon for needing the money is at least five years away,” Stratton said.
+“If they might need to tap the money before five years, it doesn’t belong in the market.”

 Regardless, don’t let fear keep you out of the stock market.
 One of the worst mistakes you can make when trying to catch up on retirement savings is sitting on the sidelines and ignoring investment opportunities.

-"Hopefully, you've put away three to six months of your monthly living expenses as an emergency fund so you can continue living life as normal, including saving for retirement, while you search for your next career move," said Duvall.
-"If you haven't, continuing to save for retirement while you're unemployed will be difficult."
+“Hopefully, you’ve put away three to six months of your monthly living expenses as an emergency fund so you can continue living life as normal, including saving for retirement, while you search for your next career move,” Duvall said.
+“If you haven’t, continuing to save for retirement while you’re unemployed will be difficult.”

 If you typically spend $2,600 per month and contribute $400 to your retirement plan, calculate your emergency fund based on $3,000 of monthly expenses, not $2,600.
-Instead of a six-month amount of $15,600, you're shooting for $18,000.
-But if you become unemployed, you can continue to set aside $400 per month for retirement to avoid falling behind while you're searching for your next opportunity.
+Instead of a six-month amount of $15,600, you’re shooting for $18,000.
+But if you become unemployed, try to continue to set aside $400 per month for retirement to avoid falling behind while you’re searching for your next opportunity.

 - 44 Ways To Trim Your Living Expenses During the Coronavirus Quarantine